vynovikov/postParser/README.md

 ## Graceful shutdown

-After receiving interrupt signal, application finishes its current work first, then terminates.
+After receiving interrupt signal, application first finishes its current work , then terminates.
 ![](forManual/3.gif)

-g
+​																													\* durations of any process are shown schematically

+#### Action sequence

+* HTTP and HTTP listeners are closed immediately.
+Application cannot receive new requests from that moment
+* Waiting for receiver goroutines to finish their job, then close chanIn (channel used to deliver new data for application).
+If there is no job, receiver and chanIn are closed immediately
+* Waiting for application workers to stop, then close chanOut (channel used to deliver data to transmitting module)
+* Waiting for transmitter goroutines to stop the close whole app

+mixture of sync.RWMutex and sync.WaitGroup is used to perform these actions.